 Summary – Is There Currently Enough Food In The World To Feed Everyone?

-- As of 2019, the world produces enough food to feed about 10 billion people, or roughly just under 1.5x the current world population number (Huffpost.com)
+As of 2019, [according to some reports] the world produces enough food to feed about 10 billion people, or roughly just under 1.5x the current world population number (Huffpost.com)

 What Is The World Population?

 - In 2020, the world population is close to 7.8 billion people (worldometers.info)

 Obviously though, the population in each country differs significantly.